Structure of civil courts, tribunals and criminal courts in England

 Although they mainly handle criminal cases, magistrates' courts deal with certain civil matters including some family cases and non-payment of council tax.
 Appeals are to the Crown Court or by way of 'case stated' (similar to judicial review) to the High Court.

-The High Court is made up of three divisions: Chancery, Queen's Bench and Family.
+The High Court is made up of three divisions: Chancery, King's Bench and Family.

 The Chancery Division hears matters relating to the estates of the deceased, bankruptcy, copyright, guardians, sale of land, mortgages, partnerships, patents, registered designs and trademarks.

-Queen's Bench hears matters relating to 'habeas corpus' (violation of personal liberty), judicial review and ordinary civil disputes such as contractual claims.
+King's Bench hears matters relating to 'habeas corpus' (violation of personal liberty), judicial review and ordinary civil disputes such as contractual claims.
 It also hears cases that cannot be tried in the County Court, for example higher value possession or personal injury claims.
-There is an overlap between these two divisions, with some cases not being specifically assigned to Chancery or Queen's Bench.
+There is an overlap between these two divisions, with some cases not being specifically assigned to Chancery or King's Bench.

 The Family Division hears matters including wardship, guardianship, adoption, matrimonial actions and non-contentious probate actions.